ably/spaces/README.md

 const spaces = new Spaces({ key: ABLY_API_KEY, clientId: 'id' });
 ```

-In the above example, the client can be accessed using `spaces.ably` to use functionality in the Ably JavaScript SDK.
+In the above example, the client can be accessed using `spaces.ably` to use functionality in the Ably JavaScript SDK (like pub/sub [channels](https://ably.com/docs/channels)).

 Alternatively, if you already have an Ably client, you can instantiate by passing it to the `Spaces` constructor: